DDreher/AwesomeMLForDigitalMedia/README.md

 ![banner](https://github.com/DDreher/awesome-ml-for-digital-media/blob/master/assets/banner.png)

-A curated list of resources crossing the gap between machine learning and digital media (computer graphics, computer vision, computational imaging, animation, vfx, game development,...).
+A curated list of resources closing the gap between machine learning and digital media (computer graphics, computer vision, computational imaging, animation, vfx, game development,...).

 This research field is rather broad and resources tend to intersect multiple fields at the same time.
 I try to sort them into the category that I believe is most fitting.